OpenTechFund/secure-email/README.md

 LEAP includes both a client application and turn-key system to automate the process of running a secure service provider.
 Currently, this includes user registration and management, help tickets, billing, VPN service, and secure email service.
 The secure email service is based on OpenPGP.

 **Keys:** Key pairs are generated on the user's device.
-Private keys, and discovered public keys, are stored in an encrypted database that is synchronized among the user's devices and backed up to the service provider.
-Keys are automatically validated using a combination of provider endorsement, and network perspective (coming soon).
-Keys are discovered via the OpenPGP keyservers, the OpenPGP header, email footers, and a custom HTTP based discovery protocol.
+Keys, and all user data, are stored in a client-encrypted database that is synchronized among the user's devices and backed up to the service provider.
+Keys are automatically validated using a combination of provider endorsement and network perspective (coming soon).
+Keys are discovered via the OpenPGP keyservers, the OpenPGP header, email footers, and a custom HTTP-based discovery protocol.

 **Infrastructure:** LEAP follows a traditional federated client/server architecture.
-The client is designed to work with any LEAP-compatible service provider.
-Users are encouraged to get the application from LEAP and not their service provider.
+The client is designed to work with any LEAP-compatible service provider (with plans to support legacy IMAP providers in the future).
+For security reasons, users are encouraged to get the application from LEAP and not their service provider.

 **Application:** The client application works with any existing MUA by exposing a local IMAP/SMTP server that the MUA can connect to.
 There is a Thunderbird extension to automate configuration of the account in Thunderbird.
 The client application communicates with the service provider using a custom protocol for synchronizing encrypted databases.
 The application is a very small C program that launches the Python code.
 The user interface is written using Qt.

+**Limitations:** In the current implementation, security properties of forward secrecy and metadata production are not end-to-end.
+Instead, the client relies on the service provider to ensure these properties.
+This limitation is due to some inherent limitations in the existing protocols for secure email.
+As with many of the other projects, LEAP's plan is to invisibly upgrade to a post-email protocol when possible in order to overcome these limitations.

-* Written in: Python, C
+* Written in: Python
 * Source code: https://leap.se/source
 * Design documentation: https://leap.se/docs
 * License: mostly GPL v3, some MIT and AGPL.